italobarrosme/nezuko/README.md

 ## 📦 What does the project have? <a name="doeshave">

-- The project uses Next.js version 13.4.8 and the App Router.
+- The project uses Next.js version 13.5.23 and the App Router.
 - For tests [Vitest](https://vitest.dev/guide/) are implemented using @testing-library
 - For storage, [zustend](https://next-auth.js.org/) is used, with the "ListToast" component as an example of usage.
 - For Auth [Nextauth](https://next-auth.js.org/), provider google like example
-- For cookies using Nookies
 - Prettier eslint and lintstaged for organization code

 - Husky has also been implemented for:
   Commitlint
   Pre-commit with lint-staged and Prettier
-  Pre-push running lint-staged and tests
+  Pre-push running lint-staged tests and build
   Vitest tests are implemented using @testing-library.

 - The next-config includes PWA configurations.